youyanggu/covid19_projections/model-comparison-ihme.md

 ## Model Comparison with IHME

-On this page, we show several plots comparing our projections with the [IHME](https://covid19.healthdata.org/projections) model.
+On this page, we show several plots comparing our historical projections with the [IHME](https://covid19.healthdata.org/projections) model.
+The dates of the projections range from April to October 2020.

 * [Total Deaths](#total-deaths)
 * [Daily Deaths](#daily-deaths)